ANSSI-FR/MLA/doc/src/FORMAT.md

 Notes: '?' indicates optional layers.
 Layer order is security-sensitive: signature above encryption above compression.
 ```

-## Layer-by-layer intuition
+### Layer-by-layer intuition

 - Header & Footer: The file begins with a small header (magic + format version + header options) and ends with footer options and a footer magic.
 The footer contains tail-encoded metadata that allows reading structural information from the end of the file.
-- Entries layer: The core logical stream of files (entries) is a sequence of blocks (EntryStart, EntryContentChunk, EndOfEntry, EndOfArchiveData).
+- Entries stream: The core logical stream of files (entries) is a sequence of blocks (EntryStart, EntryContentChunk, EndOfEntry, EndOfArchiveData).
 This is where file names, interleaved content chunks, and per-entry hashes live.
-- Position layer: Wraps the entries stream to maintain byte positions (logical offsets) so readers and index builders can locate blocks efficiently.
 - Compression layer (optional): Splits the inner bytes into fixed-size chunks (4 MiB), compresses each chunk (Brotli), and records compressed sizes in a footer (SizesInfo) so random access to compressed chunks is feasible.
-- Encryption layer (optional): Performs chunked AES-GCM encryption of inner bytes with per-recipient encapsulated keys and a global secret; chunks carry explicit sequence numbers and tags.
+- Encryption layer (optional): Performs chunked AES-GCM encryption of inner bytes with per-recipient encapsulated keys which encrypts a shared secret; chunks carry explicit sequence numbers and tags.
 The final encrypted block must decrypt to a `FINALBLOCK` marker for truncation protection.
-- Signature layer (optional): Covers the bytes from the MLA header up through the inner layer; it contains one or more signature blobs (possibly using different signature methods).
-A reader must verify at least one valid signature per required method (when signature verification is requested).
+- Signature layer (optional): Covers all bytes from the MLA header up through the inner layer; it supports two signatures kinds: traditional and post-quantum.
+Signature blobs are generated for the covered data.
+Readers must verify at least one valid signature of each kind (when signature verification is requested).

-## How to read this file progressively

-1. Check header magic and format version to ensure compatibility.
-2. If present and you require signature verification, validate the signature layer before trusting other metadata.
-3. Locate and read footer tail lengths from the file end to obtain layer footer structures (e.g., compression sizes, entries index).
-4. Use the Position and Entries index (if present) to seek directly to entry blocks; otherwise scan the entries stream to find EntryStart/EntryContentChunk sequences and reconstruct file contents.
-5. When encountering the compression or encryption layers, process them chunk-by-chunk using their recorded sizes and GCM tags—this enables seeking and truncated-recovery without reading the entire outer file.

-## Relationship to the formal specification below
+### Relationship to the formal specification below

 The remainder of this document is the authoritative, byte-level specification (types, tag values, TLV encodings and exact footer encodings).
 The overview above is intended to help readers form a mental model before consuming the low-level details.

----
+## Specification

-## Types and their serialization format
+### Types and their serialization format

 * Integers are unsigned and serialized as bytes in little endian.
 They are called u64 for 64 bits integers, u32 for 32 bits ones, u16 for 16 bits ones and u8 for 8 bits ones.
 Serialization length in bytes are: 8 for u64, 4 for u32, 2 for u16 and 1 for u8.
 * `Vec<T>` is a sequence of elements of type `T`.
 It is serialized with its length in number of elements (not necessarily bytes) as a u64 and the sequence of serialized elements of type `T`.
 * `Opts` represents MLA options.
 It is serialized with a tag of value 0 as a u8 if no option is present.
 Otherwise it is serialized with a tag of value 1 as u8 followed by an `optslen` u64 and a sequence of `TLVOpt`.
 This sequence of `TLVOpt` is of `optslen` size in bytes.
 Multiple fields in this file format are of type `Opts` for future proofing reasons, but no option is defined at the moment.
 For future proofing, implementers of this file format version must still handle the tag of value 1 and read `optslen` bytes even if not using their values.
 Thus, if an option is specified in the future, pre-dating implementations will be able to work with new archives containing the optional values.
 A `TLVOpt` is a u32 `OptType` followed by a `Vec<u8>` whose interpretation depends on the `OptType` value. `OptType` values from `0x80000000` to `0xFFFFFFFF` are reserved and must not defined by third parties.
 For interoperability reasons, third parties willing to define new options must contact `MLA` maintainers to register an `OptType` value in the `0x00000000-0x7FFFFFFF` range.
 * `Tail<T>` is a `T` followed by its `tail_length` length in bytes as a u64.
 This enables extracting the `T` when reading from the end.
 Note that a `Tail<Vec<T>>` contains two lengths which may differ in units and always differ in values as `Tail`'s length includes `Vec`'s serialization of its own length.
 For example, serialization of a `Tail<Vec<u16>>` containing 0 and 1, leads to `02 00 00 00 00 00 00 00 00 00 01 00 0c 00 00 00 00 00 00 00`.
 As a second example, serialization of `Tail<Vec<u8>>` containing 0 and 1, leads to `02 00 00 00 00 00 00 00 00 01 0a 00 00 00 00 00 00 00`.

-## MLA Header
+### MLA Header

 * An MLA file begins with the `mla_header_magic` ASCII magic: "MLAFAAAA".
 * `mla_header_magic` is followed by the `format_version` format version number as a u32.